Avram Mlotek: Education

-Mlotek is currently a student at Fordham School of Social Work.
+Mlotek received his BA in Near Eastern and Judaic Studies from Brandeis University in 2009.
+During his undergraduate career at Brandeis he contributed to organizations that addressed ethical issues as a Sorensen Fellow, in 2008.
 He received rabbinic ordination from Yeshivat Chovevei Torah Rabbinical School in 2015.
+He also holds a Masters of Social Work from Fordham University.

-In 2009, he received his BA in Near Eastern and Judaic Studies from Brandeis University where he also contributed to organizations that addressed ethical issues as a Sorensen Fellow during his undergraduate career, in 2008.
-Mlotek has studied theatre at Sarah Lawrence College, Islamic Scriptures at Bergen Community College, cantorial music at Yeshiva University, Talmud at Yeshivat Hadar, theater education at City College, and clinical pastoral education at The Jewish Theological Seminary of America.
+In the course of his education Mlotek studied theatre at Sarah Lawrence College, Islamic Scriptures at Bergen Community College, cantorial music at Yeshiva University, Talmud at Yeshivat Hadar, theater education at City College, and clinical pastoral education at The Jewish Theological Seminary of America.

 Career and social activism

 To combat the rise of antisemitism in the United States after the 2016 U.S. presidential election, Mlotek travels to sites of various anti-Semitic events in an attempt to raise awareness against antisemitism and offer spiritual support and prayer for survivors and affected communities.
 He has published his experiences in Paris, Pittsburgh, Philadelphia and Manhattan in various news articles.
 Mlotek himself was a victim of antisemitism by a Farrakhan supporter on a subway train during his travels in Manhattan.

 Mlotek announced in 2019 he would officiate same-gender civil marriage ceremonies for Jewish couples.
 Orthodox Judaism erusin and kiddushin (Orthodox Jewish marital rituals) precludes same-gender unions through kiddushin and Mlotek officiated a civil ceremony for a same-gender Jewish couple in 2020.

 Mlotek advocates for greater inclusion of multi-faith families and other marginalized populations within Judaism.

 On September 4, 2016, Mlotek co-officiated a wedding ceremony with Associate Justice of the Supreme Court of the United States, Ruth Bader Ginsburg.
 He used this public platform to advocate for greater gender equality within Orthodox Judaism, likening his cause to that of Justice Ginsburg who advocated on behalf of gender equality in the civil area; Mlotek claimed "privileged" men such as rabbis must advocate for equality between the genders within Orthodox Judaism.

 Mlotek was listed as one of America's "Most Inspiring Rabbis" by The Forward in 2016.
 He was named a "leading innovator in Jewish life" by the Jewish Week's 36 Under 36 Section.

 Mlotek currently serves as the Rabbi-in-residence of the JCC.

 In March 2021, at the behest of his former college professor, Mlotek, along with several other Jewish scholars held private sessions with known sexual abuser Steven M. Cohen.
 Cohen failed to fulfill his pledge to apologize to his victims and take responsibility for his abuse.
 These private meetings were condemned by the Association of Jewish Studies Women's Caucus raising concerns about the potential for re-victimization of survivors of sexual abuse by Cohen.
 Mlotek justified his role in these meetings, saying that he felt obligated to go because he was invited by his former college professor.